Mikaela/mikaela.github.io/pages/about.markdown

 ---
 layout: page
 permalink: /about.html
-excerpt: A little about me on transness, Asperger's syndrome/autism, feminism & using Linux.
+excerpt: "A little about me on transness, Asperger's syndrome/autism, feminism & using Linux."
 ---

 On this page I am trying to explain myself more or those things that you